kholsman/ACLIM2/Data/README.md

 * `ACLIM2/Data/out/K29P19_CMIP6/BC_ACLIMregion`: Weekly x Strata based indices, including delta and bias corrected values (these are "rolled up" to become strata AREA weighted mean vals in the allEBSmeans folder).
 * `ACLIM2/Data/out/K29P19_CMIP6/BC_ACLIMsurveyrep`: Survey replicated indices at each station, including delta and bias corrected values (these are "rolled up" to become average across station mean vals in the allEBSmeans folder).

-* `ACLIM2/Data/out/K29P19_CMIP6/allEBSmeans`: as above but for CMIP5
-* `ACLIM2/Data/out/K29P19_CMIP6/allEBSmeans`: as above but for CMIP5
-* `ACLIM2/Data/out/K29P19_CMIP6/allEBSmeans`: as above but for CMIP5
+* `ACLIM2/Data/out/K29P19_CMIP5/allEBSmeans`: as above but for CMIP5

 ### CMIP6